Finance Department Frequently Asked Questions

 What are the credit or bond ratings for the City of Lake Oswego?

 A credit rating is a current opinion of the credit worthiness of an obligor with respect to a financial obligation.
-On September 29, 2006, the City of Lake Oswego was upgraded to the following credit ratings and they were reaffirmed:
+The City of Lake Oswego has the following credit ratings:

 What is the City of Lake Oswego's D-U-N-S Number?